LintaoAmons/bookmarks.nvim/README.md

   - [ ] get bookmarks in active list --> filter --> sort --> telescope/fzflua
 - [ ] filetree-like BookmarkList and Bookmark browsing.
   - [x] MVP thx! @shanlihou
+  - [ ] action alias or rename some of the actions to make it more readable for users
   - [ ] bookmark filter
   - [ ] Add top level bookmark list
   - [ ] sort/modify by bookmark.order field